 Weather in Urban Areas

-One hypothesis is that the urban heat island effect, which causes warmer temperatures in cities, creates unstable air which leads to rain.
-Air is unstable when it is warmer than the air around it.
-The warm, unstable air starts to rise.
-The air cools as it rises, which allows water vapor within it to condense and form clouds.
+One hypothesis is that the urban heat island effect is to blame for all the extra rain.
+The heat island effect warms air in cities.
+Warm air rises.
+It cools as it rises.
+This causes the water vapor in it to condense and make clouds.
 If the warm, rising air was carrying enough water vapor, those clouds can grow into rainclouds.

-Another hypothesis is that when wind hits the skyscrapers and other tall buildings in a city, it is pushed up higher in the atmosphere.
-This makes unstable air.
-The unstable air flows upward and cools, allowing water vapor to condense, forming clouds, which can lead to rain.
+Another hypothesis is that when wind hits the skyscrapers and other tall buildings in a city it is pushed up higher in the atmosphere.
+As the air flows upward it cools, allowing water vapor to condense, forming rainclouds.

 Tall buildings might have another effect that causes clouds and rain.
-As wind approaches the buildings, it may be divided with some of it blowing around one side of the city and some of it blowing around the other side.
+Wind may divide to get around a city with some of it blowing around one side of the city and some of it blowing around the other side.
 Past the city, the wind comes back together.
 It collides, flows upward, cools, and releases water vapor forming clouds.

 Air pollution in cities may also affect cloud formation and rain.
 Water vapor condenses on tiny particles in the air pollution, forming the droplets that make a cloud.